 Academic Development coursework is designed to provide students who may require additional instruction with the basic reading, writing, and mathematics skills they will need to find success at the college level.
 This coursework is considered a prerequisite before any additional courses may be taken in the corresponding area.
-Academic Development courses receive institutional credit only.
+Academic Development courses receive institutional credit only, but the grades earned in developmental courses will be calculated into the student's GPA.